Sparklyyoyo/Hardware-VGA-Circle-Algorithm/README.md

 ## Overview

-The VGA core continuously scans a 160×120 framebuffer to drive a monitor.
+The VGA core (produced by the University of Toronto) continuously scans a 160×120 framebuffer to drive a monitor.
 My logic writes pixels via `x`, `y`, `colour`, and a `plot` strobe; at most one pixel is written per cycle.

 Key focuses:
 - Deterministic, one-pixel-per-cycle plotting